Gharib Niwaz (Manipur): Early life

 Pamheiba (ꯄꯥꯝꯍꯩꯕ, गोपाल सिंह, غریب نواز) was born on 23 December 1690 in Manipur to Pitambar Charairongba and was crowned Meidingu ("king") on 28 August 1709 (the 23rd of Thawan, 1631 Saka Era).

-Pamheiba has a fascinating and somewhat mysterious background that intertwines with Naga society and Manipuri royal customs.
+Pamheiba has a background, believed by many to be interesting and somewhat mysterious, that intertwines with Naga society and Manipuri royal customs.
 Raised by a Naga Chief amidst the Naga community, Gharib Niwaz's affinity for Naga customs and attire persisted even after his coronation, where he donned a Naga robe, endearing him to the Nagas who finally found a king of their own.
 However, historical accounts diverge on his parentage, with British writers suggesting he was the son of a Naga, while local anecdotes hint at royal lineage.
 Legends speak of a clandestine birth to Queen Nungshel Chaibi, who, fearing the royal custom of only allowing heirs born to the chief queen to survive, sent Gharib Niwaz to be raised by a Naga Chief.
 Another version suggests he was hidden from a prophecy of patricide, his true identity revealed years later.
 Eventually, Gharib Niwaz returned to the royal palace, where his true parentage was disclosed, leading to his recognition as the heir to the throne.
-After converting to Hinduism Pamheiba took the Persianate name Gharib Nawaz.
+After converting to Hinduism, Pamheiba took the Persianate name Gharib Nawaz.

+Migration and new settlement

+In 1716, the Tekhaos (Ahoms) were made to settle in Thongju.
+In the same year, Pamheiba gave a royal audience for the Tekhaos.

+In 1745, the Purum chief and his villagers were made to shift to TaraoKhunman.
+Kapeng Khongbantaba, and people from Koutruk and Phayeng were moved to settle at Khampat.

+Relationship with tribes

+In 1717, Pamheiba become allied with Lairam Tangkhuls to fight against the Samsok region.

+In 1727, Pamheiba announced that all the hill male tribes also to join the Lanlup which was an army reserve of that time.
+All the Tangkhuls inhabited in the mountains revolted against his Pamheiba's reign.
+Many valley people fought and lois people defended the revolt and finally the revolt was subjugated.
+As a goodwill, the revolted Tangkhuls presented one mithun, one goat, plates and a steel pan to the Pamheiba.
+In 1733, military expedition was sent to subjugate Ukhrul.
+But the mission failed killing a total of 70 lives.

+In 1728, Pamheiba and his guru attack Maring of Khunpi, Lamlong, Karongthen and Machi.

+In 1740, Marings revolted and burnt down villages of Thumkhong, Pallel, Langathel, Kakching and Heirok.
+During that period 105 people were killed.
+Pamheiba retaliated and In 1741, Marings were settled with Huirin Thatpa.

 Military conquests

 His reign lasted 39 years.
-During that time, the realm of Manipur extended from the Irrawaddy River in the east to Cachar and Tripura in the west.
+During his peak conquests, the realm of Manipur extended from the Irrawaddy River in the east to Cachar and Tripura in the west.
 At some points during his reign, his realm extended into the Chittagong Hill Tracts.

 Sphere of influence of Maharaja Garib Niwaz of Manipur.